kuzzleio/documentation-old/src/guide/getting-started/index.md

 ## Where do we go from here?

-Now that you're more familiar with Kuzzle Backend, dive even deeper to learn how to leverage its full capabilities:
+Now that you're more familiar with Kuzzle, dive even deeper to learn how to leverage its full capabilities:

 * take a look at the <a href="{{ site_base_path }}sdk-reference">SDK Reference</a>
 * learn how to use <a href="{{ site_base_path }}kuzzle-dsl">Kuzzle Koncorde</a> to create incredibly fine-grained and blazing-fast subscriptions